bmm333/mem3db/dev_logs.md

 [Done] Total time: 1.47397s
 It took a few tweaks upgrades of cuda and downgrades so the flags need to be revied completly for compatibility. and also the sync at put and get of cuda, commenting out those lines at kernel , doubled the performance of the engine

+notice: batch  1  should be considered as a warmup round instead when not using sync on put/get